31z4/diy-linux/projects/wifi-access-point/README.md

 Located at `External options`.

+### Channel number (IEEE 802.11)

+Located at `External options`.

+Note, that automatic Wi-Fi channel selection is not supported by driver yet.
+Hence, `hostapd` won't start if this value is set to `0`.

 ### WPA preshared key

 Located at `External options`.

-The key used in WPA-PSK mode can be entered either as 64 hex-digits, i.e., 32 bytes or as an ASCII passphrase (in which case, the real PSK will be generated using the passphrase and SSID).
+The key used in WPA-PSK mode must be entered as 64 hex-digits.
-ASCII passphrase must be between 8 and 63 characters (inclusive).

 Separate tool, `wpa_passphrase`, can be used to generate 256-bit keys from ASCII passphrase.
-This process uses lot of CPU and `wpa_supplicant` startup and reconfiguration time can be optimized by generating the PSK only only when the passphrase or SSID has actually changed.
+This process uses lot of CPU and `hostapd` startup and reconfiguration time can be optimized by generating the PSK only only when the passphrase or SSID has actually changed.

     docker run -it --rm alpine sh -c 'apk add wpa_supplicant && wpa_passphrase SSID passphrase'